clintonboys/clintonboys.github.io/_posts/2015-01-12-google-trends-scraper.md

   credit: Wellington, New Zealand, 2014
 ---

-**UPDATE 2** (18/2/2017): I have fixed the code so the trendy scraper is now working again.
-The updated code is in [Github](https://github.com/clintonboys/trendy-scraper) and there is a post on the blog here.
-I made a few improvements along the way.

-**UPDATE** (24/10/2016): Google has made significant changes to their Trends product which means this code no longer works.
-I'm working on updating it and will write a new post when this is done.

-***

 If you search Google trends for a term like "taylor+swift", and set your timescale to "2004 to present", you'll get an interesting graph that does demonstrate the meteoric rise to stardom of the pop star.

 ![Taylor swift](https://github.com/clintonboys/clintonboys.github.io/blob/master/_posts/taylorswift.png?raw=true)